-Human resources, talent management and skills development programme (integrated talent management approach)
+Programme 5.2(a) Human resources, talent management and skills development programme

+(integrated talent management approach)

-The City employs 26 427 (as at April 2016) people, through whom the daily experience of citizens in their interactions with the City is channelled.
+The City employs over 25 500 people, through whom the daily experience of citizens in their interactions with the City is channelled.
 Where there are skills gaps, these very quickly lead to negative experiences through either slow or poor service.